ExpressLRS/ExpressLRS/README.md

 It can run at 200 Hz, 100 Hz or 50 Hz depending on if you prefer range or low latency.
 At 200 Hz it is the fastest 900/433 MHz RC link on the market with a Stick -> OpenTX > RF -> RX -> Serial Packet Latency of ~10ms.

 Due to the optimized packet structure only basic telemetry that gives uplink/downlink information is currently supported.
+This system does FHSS over 20 channels combined with LoRa modulaiton.

-TX and RX modules communicate via the standard CRSF serial protocol for easy use with betaflight and openTX.
+TX and RX modules communicate via the standard CRSF serial protocol for easy use with Betaflight and openTX.

+Compared to commerical R9M or XF systems ExpressLRS is also very affordable, a TX module can be built for $30 and recievers for $15-20.

 ![Hardware Image](img/R9M_and_ExpressLRS_modules.jpg)